install.packages("ggplot2")12 Introduction to dplyr: mammal sleep dataset

 -

-= Select column names that are from a group of names
+one_of()— columns whose names are in a given group of names

 name genus vore order conservation sleep_total sleep_rem sleep_cycle awake